Monday, March 3, 2008

 DVD Shrink allows you to adjust the compression rate via a quality ratio.
 The minimum ratio is 59.8%, which means you are guaranteed to get an excellent quality.
 Using the minimum ratio, I’ve been able to reduce my 4.3GB DVD to a mere 1.5GB!

 The compressed video will be saved in the same structure as your DVD in VOB format, so you can directly use it to burn several compressed DVDs on a single DVD.
-What’s more, DVD Shrink removes the DVD protection & makes it region-free!
 However, this compression can take anywhere between 2 hours to 6 hours…

 Download DVD Shrink here: